 Ingredients

 - Almond Flour - currently I'm using this blanched almond flour by Nature's Eats.
-I haven't tested the recipe with almond meal.
+I haven't tested the recipe with almond meal and am not sure whether that would work.

 - Raw Pecans - if you'd like to decorate the tops of the cookies with nuts, you'll want to buy pecan halves; otherwise chopped or "halves and pieces" is fine.
-You could even skip the food processor step by buying pre-chopped pecans.
+You could even skip the food processor step by buying chopped pecans and pecan flour.

-- Maple Syrup - this is important for the overall texture and sweetness of the cookies, so I can't recommend any substitutions.
+- Maple Syrup - this is important for the overall texture, flavor, and sweetness of the cookies, so I can't recommend any substitutions.

 - Vanilla - pure vanilla extract balances the nutty flavor of the almond flour.